-The town site of Chandler was surveyed by the government and set aside for public use just six days after opening of the county.
-Comprising an area of about one square mile, the up and coming town was named in honor of George Chandler, the First Assistant Secretary of the Interior under President Harrison.
+The government surveyed the townsite of Chandler and set it aside for public use just six days after the county’s opening.
+Comprising an area of about one square mile, the up-and-coming town was named in honor of George Chandler, the First Assistant Secretary of the Interior under President Harrison.

-In October, 1891 the first county officials were appointed by the governor.
-In its first general election held on November 8, 1892, the county received an official name – Lincoln, and elected its own county officers.
+In October 1891, the first county officials were appointed by the governor.
+In its first general election held on November 8, 1892, the county received an official name – Lincoln and elected its county officers.
 Soon a two-story framed courthouse was built on the town square.
-The small settlement quickly grew with several businesses developing along the main street area including hotels, several saloons, stores and other establishments.
+The small settlement quickly grew with several businesses developing along the main street area, including hotels, several saloons, stores, and other establishments.

-From its beginning until the mid-1920’s, the production of cotton and related activities were the most important sources of income for the citizens of Chandler.
-Beginning at the age six, children learned to pick cotton, and many continued this throughout their lives.
-Full attendance at school for older children could not be expected before mid-November, after the entire cotton crop was harvested.
+From its beginning until the mid-1920s, cotton production and related activities were the most important sources of income for the citizens of Chandler.
+At the age of six, children learned to pick cotton, and many continued this throughout their lives.
+Full attendance at school for older children could not be expected before mid-November after the entire cotton crop was harvested.

-A cottonseed oil factory was located at the end of Allison Avenue and 15th Street where oil was made from the cottonseeds not used for planting the next year’s crop.
+A cottonseed oil factory was located at the end of Allison Avenue and 15th Street, where oil was made from the cottonseeds not used for planting the following year’s crop.
 The cotton oil mill sounded a loud whistle twice a day; at the change of the work shifts.
-The sharp whistle could be heard throughout the town, at exactly 12 noon and 12 midnight.
-For many it was their only clock.
+The sharp whistle could be heard throughout the town, at precisely noon and midnight.
+For many, it was their only clock.

-On March 30, 1897, young Chandler would suffer a devastating blow when a tornado completely wiped out the business area and many of the new homes constructed near it.
-Within a just a few minutes, every building that lay within a four-block-wide area was leveled.
+On March 30, 1897, young Chandler suffered a devastating blow when a tornado completely wiped out the business area and many new homes constructed near it.
+Within just a few minutes, every building that lay within a four-block-wide area was leveled.
 Fourteen people were killed and scores of others injured.

-Chandler’s other major source of income was the growing cattle industry which soon prompted the development of railroads.
+Chandler’s other primary source of income was the growing cattle industry which soon prompted the development of railroads.
 The Oklahoma City–Sapulpa branch of the Frisco was the first railroad constructed across Lincoln County.
-These 103 miles of railroad were completed in December, 1898.
-Other railroads built across parts of the county during the years 1902, 1903 and 1904, including the Santa Fe, Rock Island, Missouri–Kansas–Texas and Fort Smith-Western.
+These 103 miles of railroad were completed in December 1898.
+Other railroads were built across parts of the county during 1902, 1903, and 1904, including the Santa Fe, Rock Island, Missouri–Kansas–Texas, and Fort Smith-Western.

-In the early 1920’s, less cotton was being grown in Lincoln County and the “cotton picking” families were forced to temporarily relocate to earn a living.
-But, at about the same time oil was discovered in the area and the population of Chandler and Lincoln County began to grow.
+In the early 1920s, less cotton was being grown in Lincoln County, and the “cotton-picking” families were forced to relocate to earn a living temporarily.
+But, at about the same time, oil was discovered in the area, and the population of Chandler and Lincoln County began to grow.
 Oil derricks and producing wells quickly began to dot the land of Lincoln County, providing a further boost to Chandler’s growth.

-On November 1, 1924 Tilghman was eating in a restaurant when a shot was fired outside by a drunken Prohibition Officer, by the name of Wiley Lynn.
+On November 1, 1924, Tilghman was eating in a restaurant when a shot was fired outside by a drunken Prohibition Officer named Wiley Lynn.
 At the sound of the shot, Tilghman immediately left the restaurant and began to lead Lynn toward the jail.
 Lynn, who had clashed with Tilghman on other occasions, pulled out a small automatic pistol and shot Tilghman, who died 15 minutes later.
 The incident is recognized as one of the last gunfights of the Old West.
 Tilghman is buried at the Oak Park Cemetery just west of Chandler.

-When the Mother Road came through Chandler in 1926 it brought a significant amount of commercial business as travelers crossed the state and the country.
-When the turnpikes began to be built, Chandler like many Route 66 cities suffered another blow.
+When Route 66 came through Chandler in 1926, it brought much commercial business as travelers crossed the state and the country.
+When the turnpikes began to be built, Chandler suffered another blow like many Route 66 cities.
 However, agriculture and livestock have continued to keep this small community of almost 3,000 alive today.

 As you pass through Chandler, be sure to check out the many murals on the town’s buildings, the Lincoln Motel, which has been in continuous operation since 1939, and the lovingly restored Phillips 66 Station at 7th and Manvel on Route 66.

-As you continue your travels West to Warwick there is the last remaining Meramec Caverns painted barn on the Oklahoma Mother Road.
+As you travel West to Warwick, there is the last remaining Meramec Caverns painted barn on the Oklahoma Mother Road.
 However, you won’t see it westbound as the barn faces travelers headed east in an attempt to lure them many miles east to Missouri.
-As you watch the road, have your travel partner looking out the back window to the south side of the old highway.
+As you watch the road, have your travel partner look out the back window to the south side of the old highway.